-Figure 14-8- and 16-aggregate population distributions for A2.

-The most obvious difference between these sets of traces can be seen on plots of $\gamma_p$ .
+Aggregate population distributions also demonstrate our model's limitations.
+Fig. 13 shows distributions for A2 and its model.
+The model is pretty far off.
+Overall, the models for R1 and W1 match their traces' aggregate population distributions well, while the models for A2 and U1 do not.11 The most obvious difference between these sets of traces can be seen on plots of γ_p .
 A2 and U1 have lower amounts of aggregation at medium-to-long prefixes than R1 and W1, but higher amounts of aggregation at long prefixes.
-In Figure 9, for example, A2's $\gamma_p$ dips appreciably below that of R1 for $18 \le p \le 25$ , only to rise above it for p > 27.
-Our current multifractal model does not achieve both these properties simultaneously; if a model has low $\gamma_p$ for $18 \le p \le 25$ , it has low $\gamma_p$ for p > 27.
+In Figs. 8 and 9, for example, A2's γ_p dips appreciably below that of R1 for $18 \le p \le 25$, only to rise above it for p > 27.
+Our current multifractal model does not achieve both these properties simultaneously; if a model has low γ_p for $18 \le p \le 25$, it has low γ_p for p > 27.